Ruud14/SecurityCamera/README.md

 In this version the Raspberry pi hosts a little http site with the stream of the camera on it.
 The server then scrapes that site and grabs the video stream.
 Whenever motion is detected in the video stream the server will start the recording. **The main disadvantage here is that the fps of the recording is slow when the internet connection is slow.**

-The raspberry pi script of this version is based on this project https://github.com/pschmitt/docker-picamera from https://github.com/pschmitt

 **How to use:**
 - Get yourself a Raspberry pi and a (Night Vision IR) camera module.
 - Install an os and python3 + openCV.